edmondklai/2023-summer/week-7/agenda.md

 Practice:

-1. Write a function named addValue that takes an array and a number as parameters.
+1. Write a function named add Value that takes an array and a number as parameters.
 The function should add the number to the end of the array using the push method and return the new array.

 2. Write a function named removeLastValue that takes an array as a parameter.
 The function should use the pop method to remove the last element from the array and return the element that was removed.